corda/samples-java/Tokens/spaceships-javaAPIs/README.md

 ```

 ---
-This CorDapp demonstrates the new Java APIs released with Token SDK 1.2
+This CorDapp demonstrates the new Java APIs released with [TokenSDK](https://training.corda.net/libraries/tokens-sdk/) 1.2

 For an exploratory overview of usage, checkout the following blog post: [here](https://medium.com/corda/corda-tokens-made-easy-with-new-java-apis-83095693d72)